Poncelet Triangles: a Theory for Locus Ellipticity: Generic Ellipse Pair

 \begin{proof} The triangle center $\X=\alpha X_2+ \beta X_3+ \gamma X_k$ is the linear combination $\X\ab:=\alpha X_2+ \beta X_3$ under a fixed translation by $\gamma X_k$, because both $\gamma$ and $X_k$ are fixed over the family.
 The result then follows from \cref{thm:ellipse-locus}. \end{proof}

-\begin{proposition} Let $\X$ be a fixed linear combination of $X_2$, $X_3$, and $X_k$, where $X_k$ is some stationary center over the family of 3-periodics.
-As the vertices of the 3-periodics sweep the outer ellipse monotonically, the path of $\X$ in its elliptical locus is monotonic as well, except for when this locus is degenerate. \end{proposition}
+\begin{proposition} Let $\X$ be a fixed linear combination of $X_2$, $X_3$, and $X_k$, where $X_k$ is some stationary center over the family of Poncelet triangles.
+As the vertices of said triangles sweep the outer ellipse monotonically, the path of $\X$ in its elliptical locus is monotonic as well, except for when this locus is degenerate. \end{proposition}

-\begin{proof} By \cref{thm:ellipse-locus}, the locus of $\X$ can be parametrized by $u \l+v\frac{1}{\l}+w$ for some $u,v,w\in\mathbb{C}$, where $\l$ sweeps the unit circle in $\mathbb{C}$ in the same direction as the 3-periodic vertices sweep the outer ellipse of the Poncelet pair (see \cref{rem:monotone-Blaschke}).
+\begin{proof} By \cref{thm:ellipse-locus}, the locus of $\X$ can be parametrized by $u \l+v\frac{1}{\l}+w$ for some $u,v,w\in\mathbb{C}$, where $\l$ sweeps the unit circle in $\mathbb{C}$ in the same direction as family vertices sweep the outer ellipse of the Poncelet pair (see \cref{rem:monotone-Blaschke}).
 We can thus parametrize $\X$ as $\X(t)=u e^{i t}+v e^{-i t}+w$.
 If either $u=0$ or $v=0$, it is clear from this parametrization that $\X$ sweeps its locus monotonically.
 Thus, we can now assume that $u\neq0$ and $v\neq0$.

 Denoting $u=u_0+i u_1$ and $v=v_0+i v_1$ with $u_0,u_1,v_0,v_1\in\R$, we can directly compute

 Since $(u_2 v_1-u_1 v_2)^2+(u_1 v_1+u_2 v_2)^2=(u_1^2+u_2^2)(v_1^2+v_2^2)=|u|^2|v|^2$, there is some angle $\phi\in[0,2\pi)$ (the angle between the vectors $(u_1,u_2)$ and $(v_1,v_2)$) such that $u_1 v_1+u_2 v_2=|u| |v|\cos\phi$ and $u_2 v_1-u_1 v_2=|u| |v|\sin\phi$.
 Substituting this back in the previous equation, we derive